 INCLUSIVE OPTIONS FOR THE FAMILY TREE PROJECT

 First up, I want to say I totally understand the appeal a Family Tree Project can have.
-In fact, I LOVE the idea of genealogy and tracing my family tree.
-Researching long lost relatives and learning my own history.
+In fact, I LOVE the idea of genealogy, ancestry and tracing my family tree.
+Researching long lost relatives, exploring my family heritage, and learning my own history.
 I get that appeal.
-But I do have to strongly disagree that it should be a school project.
+But I do have to strongly disagree that it should be a school project with rigid rules and constraints.
+A project that excludes those that don’t fit in the traditional family “box” or have a family stories that are complex.
 The negative impacts on our children’s mental health are too great.
 And the educational goals of the Family Tree Project as a learning activity can be achieved through other means.

 Lack of Trauma Informed Thinking